-Rationale: In some circumstances, maintaining the Wilkins Slough navigation channel at 5,000 cfs may be a significant draw on Shasta reservoir levels and affect the summer cold water pool necessary to maintain suitable temperatures for winter-run egg incubation and emergence.
-Reclamation has stated that it is no longer necessary to maintain 5,000 cfs for navigation (CVP/SWP operations BA, page 2-39).
-Operating to a minimal flow level based on fish needs, rather than on outdated navigational requirements, will enhance the ability to use cold-water releases to maintain cooler summer temperatures in the Sacramento River.
+Rationale: In some circumstances, maintaining the Wilkins Slough navigation channel at 5,000 cfs may be a significant draw on Shasta reservoir levels and affect the summer cold water pool necessary to maintain suitable temperatures for winter-run spawning, egg incubation, and fry emergence.
+Reclamation has stated that it is no longer necessary to maintain 5,000 cfs for navigation (CVP/SWP operations BA, page 2-39), but may be critical to maintain other system-wide requirements.
+Operating to a minimal flow level based on fish needs, rather than on outdated navigational requirements, could enhance the ability to use cold-water releases to maintain cooler summer temperatures in the Sacramento River.

 Rationale for 2017 amendment: The deadline for the development of Wilkins Slough minimum flows was December 1, 2009, and NMFS is not aware of any current effort by Reclamation to develop those minimum flows.
-Water year 2014 was a critically dry water year type, and minimum flows at Wilkins Slough were reduced to 3,800 cfs.
-Although this flow level is not preferable, it was feasible, and the reduced flow was necessary to extend the limited cold water pool.
+Water year 2014 was a critically dry water year type, and minimum flows at Wilkins Slough were reduced to 3,800 cfs at times.
 Reduced flows at Wilkins Slough will be made in lieu of Reclamation meeting the original RPA action.